 If you have been accepted to the conference twice in the past five years and are not applying for financial assistance, you do not need to submit a qualifying manuscript.
-When applications open, you should complete the online form, but will not need to supply a reading fee.
+You should complete the online form, but will not need to supply a reading fee.

 If you are a past participant and are applying for financial assistance, you must submit a qualifying manuscript and pay the reading fee.

-The fee for the 2014 program is $900, and includes daily breakfast and lunch, two dinners, wine tastings, and attendance at all conference events.
-The summary of fees:
+The total participation fee for the 2015 program is $975, and includes daily breakfast and lunch, two dinners, wine tastings, and attendance at all conference events.

-- $ 25 reading fee – due with your application.
+- $ 25 reading fee – Pay with your application.

-- $900 participation fee – due April 1, May 1 or June 1 depending on date of acceptance; non-refundable after May 31.
+- $975 participation fee – due on acceptance, non-refundable after May 31.

-- If you are offered community housing as part of a financial assistance award, you’ll owe an additional $50 fee to cover processing and placement costs upon acceptance.
+- If you are offered community housing as part of a financial assistance award, you will owe a $50 fee to cover processing and placement costs upon acceptance.

-- If applying for financial assistance, your statement of financial need (max.
-500 words).
+- If applying for financial assistance, a statement of financial need